ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 **I have not received the crypto, where can I check the status of a transaction?**

-- You can use [block explorers](https://ethereum.org/en/developers/docs/data-and-analytics/block-explorers/) to see the status of any transaction real time.
+- You can use [block explorers](https://ethereum.org/en/developers/docs/data-and-analytics/block-explorers/) to see the status of any transaction in real time.
+All you need to do is to search your wallet address or the ID of the transaction.

 **Can I cancel or return transactions?**